 warm place.
 Keep them separated from other pets and children, and general

-* All patients receive pain medication which lasts for 10-12 hours after surgery.
+* All patients receive pain medication which lasts for 10-12 hours after surgery, dogs will go home with 3 days of pain medication.

 with your regular vet if you think your animal is in pain.
 Keep in mind that a minor